jmnaste/AI-Workflow-Automation/README.md

 Verify
 - UI: `https://console.example.com`
 - API health: `https://console.example.com/api/health` should return `{ "status": "ok" }`.
- - Combined UI+API health: `https://console.example.com/health` (served by UI, proxies to API).

 Notes
-- The API is served only under `/api` on the UI host (same‑origin, no CORS).
-Internally, services can reach it at `http://api:8000` when on the same Docker network.
+- The API is private.
+The UI proxies all `/api/*` requests to the API over the internal Docker network (same‑origin, no CORS).
+External clients only hit the UI host.
 - If your provider UI doesn’t support remote Git builds, use the GHCR images variant instead (see CI below).

 ### B) Deploy directly on the VPS (docker compose)